davxy/jam-stuff/README.md

 everyone.

-That said, **conversations that end up clarifying ambiguities or revealing bugs in the PolkaJAM implementation are welcome and encouraged** :-)
+That said, **conversations that end up clarifying ambiguities or revealing bugs in the fuzzer implementation are welcome and encouraged** :-)